Market Analysts see DocuSign Inc. [DOCU] falling to $48. Time to buy?

 Morgan Stanley 2023 Silicon Valley Software Bus TourMonday, April 3, 202311:30 a.m.
 PST (2:30 p.m.
 EST).

-The results of the trading session contributed to over 2914654 shares changing hands.
-Over the past one week, the price volatility of DocuSign Inc. stands at 4.19% while the volatility over the past one month is 4.32%.
+The stocks have a year to date performance of -3.92 percent and weekly performance of -6.74 percent.
+The stock has been moved at 21.02 percent over the last six months.
+The stock has performed -9.01 percent around the most recent 30 days and changed -10.83 percent over the most recent 3-months.

-The market cap for DOCU stock reached $10.89 billion, with 201.91 million shares outstanding and 197.79 million shares in the current float.
-Compared to the average trading volume of 4.29M shares, DOCU reached a trading volume of 2914654 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 4.24M shares, DOCU reached to a volume of 4190645 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for DOCU shares is $68.12 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on DOCU stock is a recommendation set at 2.80.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.